2010 Wadi Abidah airstrike: Airstrike

-The two men met with a small entourage of bodyguards later in the day at a remote area in the desert of Wadi Abida, Marib.
-The meeting point was reportedly near an orange grove belonging to Ayad.
-At around 8:00 p.m.
-AST, minutes after they had first arrived, a Harrier jet under the command of JSOC launched an airstrike on both of their vehicles.
 Contradictory reports state that three or four people were killed in the strike, including Shabwani and two bodyguards accompanying him.
-Some sources describe the death of Shabwani's uncle Fahd, though others claim that he was among the two injured in the strike, who were flown to Egypt for medical treatment.
-JSOC reportedly targeted the vehicle convoy as it had emanated the walkie-talkie signal attributed to Awlaki.
+Some sources describe the death of Shabwani's uncle Fahd, though others claim that he was among the two injured in the strike, who were flown to Egypt to receive medical treatment.
 Jaradan survived the airstrike unharmed, and arrived at his native village the next day.